eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

-# EUID Wallet Prototype v.0.05 for Proximity use case
+# EUID Wallet Prototype v.0.1 for Proximity use case

 ## About

 This repository contains a demo *mdoc holder* iOS application, according to [ISO/IEC 18013-5](https://www.iso.org/standard/69084.html).

+At the present time, are available:

-At present, device engagement using QR code is available.
+- Device engagement using QR code.
+- Loading of wallet data from CBOR bytes

 ### Demo Video